Jennifer88huang/pulsar/site2/docs/administration-load-balance.md

 Topics are dynamically assigned to brokers based on the load conditions of all brokers in the cluster.

-When a clients starts using new topics that are not assigned to any broker, it will trigger a process that, given the load conditions, it will choose the best suited broker to acquire ownership of such topic.
+When a client starts using new topics that are not assigned to any broker, a process is triggered to choose the best suited broker to acquire ownership of these topics according to the load conditions.

-In case of partitioned topics, different partitions might be assigned to different brokers.
-We talk about "topic" in this context to mean either a non-partitioned topic or one partition of a topic.
+In case of partitioned topics, different partitions are assigned to different brokers.
+Here "topic" means either a non-partitioned topic or one partition of a topic.

-The assignment is "dynamic" because it can change very quickly.
+The assignment is "dynamic" because it changes quickly.
 For example, if the broker owning the topic crashes, the topic will be reassigned immediately to another broker.
 Another scenario is that the broker owning the topic becomes overloaded.
-In this case too, the topic will be reassigned to a less loaded broker.
+In this case, the topic is reassigned to a less loaded broker.

-The dynamic assignment is made possible by the stateless nature of brokers.
-This also ensure that we can quickly expand or shrink the cluster based on usage.
+The dynamic assignment is made possible by the stateless nature of brokers, so you can quickly expand or shrink the cluster based on usage.

 ### Assignment granularity